vex-glitch/OmniFocus-Task-Alfred-Workflow/readme.md

  ---
 ### Credits

-Note: This workflow is heavily based on [dv/alfred-omnifocus-workflow: An Alfred 2 workflow to create tasks in OmniFocus featuring autocompletion of Project and Context](https://github.com/dv/alfred-omnifocus-workflow) by David Verhasselt that I found on Github but could not get to work.
-(After all it is 10 years old)
-I have also pulled some parts of the [OmniFocus Collection](https://alfred.app/workflows/omnigroup/omnifocus-collection/) Workflow by [The Omni Group](https://www.omnigroup.com/) Otto Automator to help with filtering.
+This workflow is based on:

+• David Verhasselt’s Alfred Workflow — originally built for Alfred 2 and OmniFocus 2.
+It’s ~10 years old and didn’t run on my setup, but it inspired this reboot.

+• OmniFocus Collection workflow by Otto Automator (The Omni Group): Helped me adapt the project/tag filtering mechanism.
 ---
 ### Version